atomisthq/docs/docs/automations/commands.md

 Maybe we want to add a CONTRIBUTING.md file to one repository, with organization-standard content.

 To edit one project, we can specify:
-    *  GitHub credentials: see [Secrets](#secrets) for how to do this operation as the user who invoked the command
+    *  GitHub credentials: see Secrets[LINK] for how to do this operation as the user who invoked the command
     *  How to edit the project: Atomist uses a [Project](https://atomist.github.io/automation-client-ts/modules/_project_project_.html) object to model operations on a repository.
     *  How to save your work: make a Pull Request[LINK to typedocs when re-generated] or a commit to a branch[LINK to typedoc]
-    *  which repository to edit: see [Mapped Parameters](#mappedparameters) for how to guess this from the channel where the command is invoked
+    *  which repository to edit: see Mapped Parameters[LINK] for how to guess this from the channel where the command is invoked

-[Here is a command handler](https://github.com/atomist/automation-client-samples-ts/tree/master/src/commands/editor/AddContributing.ts) that does this.
+[Here is a command handler](https://github.com/atomist/automation-client-samples-ts/tree/nortissej/simple-editor/src/commands/editor/AddContributing.ts) that does this.
 The `handle` method contains

 ```typescript
 function editProject(p: Project) {